Furikuda/RFmachine/NOTES.md

 ## Protocol

+For whatever reason, after the list of tr-state bits are sent, a short "high" transmission is also transmitted.

-Each command noted above, are repeatedly sent, and a command needs to be repeated at least 6 times to be acknowledged by the machine.
+Each command noted above, is repeatedly transmitted while the button is pressed, and a command needs to be repeated at least 6 times to be acknowledged by the machine.

 A pause in transmission is required before sending another command.